 Brut Rosé NV

 Finesse and opulence truly characterise this cuvée.
-The rich aromas of brioche, honey and spice with notes of fresh wild flowers combine very well.
+Rich and intense on the palate yet still retains wonderful elegance and finesse.
+Aromas of brioche, honey and spice with notes of fresh citrus and wild flowers combine very well.
 A lovely spine of fresh acidity keeps the wine on a fine edge, which keeps you wanting more and more!
 The fruit is sourced from three villages; 25 % Villevenard (fruitiness) , 25 % Allemant (structure) , 50% Etoges (minerality), the average vine age is an impressive 35 years.

 Blanc de Noirs NV

-This cuvée is 100% Pinot Noir from a single plot called Les Hauts de la Fontaine, in the village of Villevenard.
-The base wine is 2011 (80%) and 2010 (20%).
 Bright, lifted aromatics of citrus and red fruits.
-Showing elegance and finesse it's not at all heavy, showing some lovely, fresh creamy notes and roundness on the palate.
-This is a Champagne to indulge in as an aperitif or with the starter; to awaken your senses and tantalise the tastebuds.
+Showing elegance and finesse it's not at all heavy, showing some lovely, fresh creamy notes, with layers of brioche, almonds and fresh pastries.
+This is a Champagne to indulge in as an aperitif or with the starter.

 Be The First To Review This Product!